XenitAB/xenitab.github.io/docs/xks/developer-guide/introduction.md

 This documentation is targeted towards developers using [XKS](https://xenit.se/it-tjanster/kubernetes-framework/).
 It covers the basics of Kubernetes and the additional features that are offered by XKS.
 It is recommended to read this page in its entirety to get a lay of the land.
 By the end of it new users should be setup with access to their clusters and ready to deploy applications.

+Right now, this introduction is only targeted towards Azure users.

 ## Getting Started

 A good starting point is to get CLI access to the clusters.
 It is useful to have manual access to the clusters for debugging purposes.
 Try to avoid